kemsakurai/gas-axe-puppeteer/cloud-functions/README.md

 # axe-puppeteer-firebase-functions

 A tool for accessibility checks using axe-puppeteer in Firebase functions.
-To record the check results, [kemsakurai/gas-axe-puppeteer-firebase-functions-client: axe-puppeteer-firebase-functions client made with gas](https://github.com/kemsakurai/gas-axe-puppeteer-firebase-functions-client).
+To record the check results, [gas-axe-puppeteer/gas-client at master · kemsakurai/gas-axe-puppeteer](https://github.com/kemsakurai/gas-axe-puppeteer/tree/master/gas-client).
 once you set up each tool, you can periodically record the results of accessibility checks in Google Sheets.